raphael-mammeri/raphael-mammeri.github.io/docs/docs/probability/Integral.md

     \int{f\\ d\mu} := \sum_{i=1}^{n} \alpha_i \mu(A_i)
     $$

+@tag(integral of positive functions)
-!!! definition  Integral  id=integral of positive functions
+!!! definition  Integral
     We define the integral of a positive simple function
     $f = \sum_{i=1}^n \alpha_i\mathbf{1}_{A_i}$
     by: